Chi-An-Chen/LViT-CB/README.md

 EER (Equal Error Rate) :  1.09
 ==================================
 ```

-## 6. Hardware
-The model architectures proposed in this study are implemented using the PyTorchDL framework, and training is conducted on hardware featuring an Intel® Core™ i7-12700 CPU and Nvidia RTX 4080 graphics processing unit (GPU).

 # References：
 > * C.-H. Hsia, L.-Y. Ke, and S.-T. Chen, “Improved lightweight convolutional neural network for finger vein recognition system,” _Bioengineering_, vol. 10, no. 8, pp. 919, 2023.